In particular, you'll want to review the income you can expect to access at retirement, which might include

 The MIT Supplemental 401(k) Plan is often called simply the MIT 401(k) Plan.
 Payments from your MIT 401(k) Plan may begin at any time after your employment at MIT ends (subject to any applicable penalties) or you reach age 59½ and work 50% or less of the normal full-time work schedule.
 Federal law requires that payments begin by April 1 following the year you reach age 70½ or April 1 following the year your MIT employment ends — whichever is later.

-The payments from your retirement plan are generally taxable as regular income upon receipt, and you may opt to have income taxes withheld.
+Taxes on payments from your retirement plan vary, depending on the type of contribution you make.
+If you make pre-tax contributions, your contributions are not taxed, but the payments from your retirement plan are generally taxable as regular income upon receipt.
+You may also opt to have income taxes withheld.

 Annuity Payment Options